MohLutfiFauzi/MohLutfiFauzi/README.md

 ### Hi! 👋 I'm Lutfi.

-An independent Software Engineer who loves to create and share projects about website technology!
+An independent Frontend Developer who loves to create and share projects about website technology!
 I've enjoyed JavaScript and make it the main language in creating a project.

 - 🔭 I’m currently lerning about frontend on <a href="https://github.com/dicodingacademy">@dicodingacademy</a>
 - 💬 Feel free to ask me about web development or JavaScript